tvergilio/local-government-pulse/README.md

     *   Hosts the SignalR hub (`TrendHub`) for real-time communication with the front-end.
     *   Serves the static files for the front-end application (HTML, CSS, JavaScript).

+### Resource Allocation:

+[Resource Allocation Guide](RESOURCE_ALLOCATION.md) - A detailed explanation of the resource allocation for each component, based on a MacBook Pro environment.

 ### Data Processing Flow:

 1.  **Ingest:** Raw messages are received from the `slack_messages` topic.